Harfenlabor/harfenlabor.com/exampleSite/content/research/barberini-harp-project-examinations-thunen-institut-investigation-in-roma.md

 +++

 Harfenlabor invited wood scientists Volker Haag and Valentina Zemke of the Institut für Holzforschung, Thünen-Institut, Hamburg, to investigate the wood species used for the construction of the Barberini Harp.
 For the first time ever the wood on the Harp’s column was examined using new non-invasive methodology.
-The investigation took place at the Museo Nazionali degli Strumenti Musicali, in Roma, on December 16-18, 2018.
+The investigation took place at the Museo Nazionale degli Strumenti Musicali, Roma, on December 16-18, 2018.

 As the most important remaining Baroque harp, the Barberini Harp is under a strict conservation protocol.
 In close consultation with the museum’s management, Haag and Zemke used the non-destructive high-resolution 3D-reflected-light microscopy.
 Their delicate examinations produced material that was then transported to Hamburg for analysis and comparisons.
 Studio Armin Linke documented the various steps of this scientific process.

 © Armin Linke / Harfenlabor 2020